OpenEvalProject/evals/manuscripts/elife-102179/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/102179/elife-102179-fig1-v2.jpg)

 **Figure 1.:** (A) Map of 53BP1 domain architecture showing LC8 binding sites (QT1-3) in blue and the oligomerization domain (OD) in magenta.
 (B) Structure of LC8 dimer (green) bound to two strands of a peptide of partner (blue) (PDB code 5E0L).
 (C) Variable binding motif recognized by LC8.
 The x-axis shows the residue position, and the y-axis shows the frequency of residues found in known LC8 binding clients.
 The anchor is the least variable and is assigned residue numbers of –1, 0, and 1.
 (D) Circular dichroism (CD) data for 53BP1 OD (aa 1200–1290) overlaid by BeStSel fit.
 Data are presented in units of mean residue ellipticity (MRE).
 Percent secondary structure is reported in F. (E) Secondary structure predictions of 53BP1 1200–1290 using JPred, PsiPred, AlphaFold2, and BeStSel fit of CD data.
 (F) Size-exclusion chromatography coupled to multi-angle light scattering (SEC-MALS) of 53BP1 OD (1200–1290) in the loading concentration range of 75–750 μM (on the column 7.5–75 μM) showing no change in the mass corresponding to a trimer (monomer 13.2, measured 39.2 kDa).
 (G) (Left) Circular dichroism of 53BP1 LC8 binding domain (LBD)-OD overlaid with LBD (1140–1225) spectra, shown here for comparison.
 In addition to the minima at 200 nm for LBD-OD (1140–1290), indicative of disorder, the minima near 218 nm shows evidence of an ordered region.
 (Right) Thermal denaturation (red) and refolding (blue) of LBD-OD showing increase in ellipticity at 200 nm.
-(H) SEC-MALS of 53BP1 LBD-OD shows mass consistent with a trimer.Figure 1—source data 1.
+(H) SEC-MALS of 53BP1 LBD-OD shows mass consistent with a trimer.

 53BP1 contains 3 LC8 recognition motifs at the C-terminus of its disordered domain (residues 1150–1230) (Lo et al., 2005; Howe et al., 2022), followed by the OD (Zgheib et al., 2009) (residues 1231–1272), which is poorly characterized.
 LC8 is a hub protein that binds >100 client proteins at their disordered regions in its two symmetric binding grooves, facilitating the dimerization of the client proteins (Jespersen et al., 2019a; Benison et al., 2007; Barbar and Nyarko, 2015; Figure 1B).
 Interplay between the OD and LC8 binding domain (LBD) is crucial to the function of 53BP1 (Becker et al., 2018; West et al., 2019).
 Either the OD mutant (ODm) or LC8 binding mutant (LC8m) reduces 53BP1 nuclear bodies, and a construct containing both mutations reduces nuclear bodies to levels similar to the control (Becker et al., 2018).
 Furthermore, the LC8m shows reduced DNA repair activity, while the ODm is inactive in DNA repair, and the LC8m/ODm construct is not even efficiently recruited to nuclear bodies.
 The functional synergy between the OD and LC8 binding in the formation of 53BP1 nuclear bodies supports a model in which LC8 either stabilizes dimeric 53BP1 to increase affinity for bivalent interaction with chromatin as proposed (Becker et al., 2018) or that LC8 stimulates higher-order oligomerization in 53BP1 (Lou et al., 2020).